 If you’d like to read how Osoyoos Larose Estate Winery is using misters in the vineyard to cool grapes down, check out this post, “From Heat Domes to Cooling Mists: Producers Navigate Weather Extremes in Defining the Root of BC Terroir.”

 Unleashing the Mayhem: A Guide to BC’s Best Kept Winery Secret, Mayhem Wines

 Travelling to the Okanagan?
 You’d better read this first!
 The Ultimate South Okanagan Guide: Places to Stay, Eat and Play.

 This is what its like to sip Monte Creek wine.
 First, primary fruit flavours jump out of the glass.
 The oak is only slightly revealed in the mid-palate – that’s where you’ll taste nutmeg, baking spices or toast.
 Finally, the primary fruit kicks in again in the final attack while the mouthwatering acids provide the length in the finish.

 Here’s what Galen had to say about his winemaking style:

 “We’ve gone through this transition….When you’re a new winemaker, you feel like you need to overextract the hell out of things.
 I think we’re gaining confidence.
 I think just as we mature, we say ok, we’re cool climate; we’re always going to have a little bit more delicate fruit coming off, maybe not a lot of big tannins… so why are we trying to make big Chateau wines?
 So we’re really trying to push acidity, obviously more fruit forwardness and gentle extraction.”

-In fact, when I asked Galen what he drinks on the weekend with his friends he replied, “I’m a mountain biker.
+I asked Galen what he drinks on the weekend with his friends.
+“I’m a mountain biker.
 My friends and I generally drink beer.”